-

-Student employees (along with part-time non-exempt employees and temporary employees) who are paid on an hourly basis are eligible to accrue paid sick leave at a rate of 1 hour for every 40 hours worked, effective July 1, 2017.
+Student employees (along with part-time non-exempt employees and temporary employees) who are paid on an hourly basis are eligible to accrue paid sick leave at a rate of 1 hour for every 35 hours worked.
 Student employees can take sick leave time in any increments once time is accrued.
+Please see the Sick Time, Short and Long-Term Disability policy for additional details on when paid sick leave can be used.

 The student employee will accrue paid sick leave for all hourly positions.
 There is one combined accrual, and the student employee will be able to use accrued sick leave in any hourly position.